UWOrbital/OBC-firmware/README.md

 Take a look at `cmake/fw_build_options.cmake` to see the available build options.

 #### **Ground Station**
 From the top-level directory, run the following to build the ground station.
-Currently, the ground station is only supported on Windows.
+Currently, the ground station is only supported on Windows, so
 ```
 mkdir build_gs && cd build_gs
 cmake .. -DCMAKE_BUILD_TYPE=GS